direktspeed/node-m-proxy/README.md

-                                  These optional values can be very useful at the start of a new connection service name             (string) Either a standard service name (port + protocol), such as 'https' as listed in /etc/services, otherwise 'tls', 'tcp', or 'udp' for generics Also 'control' and 'error' are used for messages with the proxy (i.e. authentication) service port             (string) The listening port, such as 443.
+                                  These optional values can be very useful at the start of a new connection service name             (string) Either a standard service name (port + protocol), such as 'https' as listed in /etc/services, otherwise 'tls', 'tcp', or 'udp' for generics Also used for messages with the proxy (i.e. authentication)
+                                    * 'control' for authentication, etc
+                                    * 'error' for a specific client
+                                    * 'pause' to pause upload to a specific client (not the whole tunnel)
+                                    * 'resume' to resume upload to a specific client (not the whole tunnel) service port             (string) The listening port, such as 443.
 Useful for non-standard or dynamic services. host or server name      (string) Useful for services that can be routed by name, such as http, https, smtp, and dns.
 ```